jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 This file is stored in the database cluster's data directory.
 HBA stands for host-based authentication.
 This is where you set rules on who or what can connect to the server.

-Fields include: Connection Type, Database Name, User Name, Address, Authentication Method.
+Fields include: **Connection Type, Database Name, User Name, Address, Authentication Method**

 The first record with a matching connection type, client address, requested database, and user name is used to perform authentication.

-There is no "fall-through".
-If one record is chosen and the authentication fails, subsequent records are not considered.
+There is no "fall-through" - if one record is chosen and the authentication fails, subsequent records are not considered.
 If no record matches, access is denied.

 Example: